Libroru/Portfolio/index.md

 ### Pricing

 Obviously it's not free.
+**I finish the edit, you pay for it, I remove the watermarks.**
-Here is a table with some prices:
+Here are the prices:

 |Price| YouTube Video |
 |-----| ----------- |